semaphoreci/book-cicd-docker-kubernetes/chapters/02-using-docker.md

 After we build container images, we can run them consistently on any server environment.
 Automating server installation would usually require steps (and domain knowledge) specific to our infrastructure.
 For instance, if we are using AWS EC2, we may use AMI (Amazon Machine Images), but these images are different (and built differently) from the ones used on Azure, Google Cloud, or a private OpenStack cluster.

 Configuration management systems (like Ansible, Chef, Puppet, or Salt) help us by describing our servers and their configuration as manifests that live in version-controlled source repositories.
 This helps, but writing these manifests is no easy task, and they don’t guarantee reproducible execution.
-These manifests have to be adapted when switching distributions, distribution versions, and sometimes even from a cloud provider to another, because they would use different network interface or disk naming, for instance.
+These manifests have to be adapted when switching distributions, distribution versions, and sometimes even from a cloud provider to another, because they would use different network interfaces or disk naming, for instance.

 Once we have installed the Docker Engine (the most popular option), it can run any container image and effectively abstract these environment discrepancies.

-The ability to stage up new environments easily and reliably gives us exactly what we need to set up CI/CD (continuous integration and continuous delivery).
+The ability to stage new environments easily and reliably gives us exactly what we need to set up CI/CD (continuous integration and continuous delivery).
 We will see how to get there.
 Ultimately, it means that advanced techniques, such as blue/green deployments, or immutable infrastructure, become accessible to us, instead of being a privilege of larger organizations able to spend a lot of time to build their perfect custom tooling.

 ### 1.1.3 Less Risky Releases